deepomicslab/Smart5UTR/README.md

 # Smart5UTR

 Smart5UTR is a novel deep generative model designed for creating N1-methyl-pseudouridine (m1Ψ) 5' UTRs in mRNA sequences.
 Utilizing a multi-task autoencoder framework, Smart5UTR efficiently generates 5' UTR sequences by leveraging the latent features learned from a large dataset.
 The performance of Smart5UTR-designed mRNA has been validated through in vitro and in vivo experiments.
-This powerful tool streamlines the design of m1Ψ-5' UTRs, contributing to the development of more effective mRNA therapeutics.
+This powerful tool streamlines the design of m1Ψ-5' UTRs, contributing to developing more effective mRNA therapeutics.

 ![image](https://github.com/deepomicslab/Smart5UTR/raw/main/figs/smart5utr-workflow.png)